 It's the season...for colds and the flu

-With one of the worst flu seasons in recent memory, it's not too late for a flu shot to prevent influenza.
-With its many primary care physician offices, MedCheck urgent care centers and neighborhood flu clinics, Community Health Network can help you prevent, treat and recover from the flu.
+Flu season is in full swing, but it's never too late for a flu shot to prevent influenza.
+With its many primary care physician offices, MedCheck urgent care centers and partnership with Walgreens Healthcare Clinics, Community Health Network can help you prevent, treat and recover from the flu.
 It is especially important that children, seniors and people suffering from chronic conditions such as diabetes get immediate medical care since the flu can lead to other health complications.

 Flu prevention and planning